Ladbon/Ladbon-LadbonLocalAI/README.md

 ### Working with Documents

-1. Click the **Documents** tab
-2. Check the documents you want to include
+1. Check the documents you want to include in the sidebar
-3. Ask questions about the selected documents
+2. Ask questions about the selected documents

 ### Image Analysis

-1. Click the **Images** tab
-2. Check the image you want to analyze
+1. Check the image you want to analyze in the sidebar
-3. Select a compatible vision model (LLaVA, Llama 4, Phi-3)
+2. Select a compatible vision model (LLaVA, Llama 4, Phi-3)
-4. Ask questions about the selected image
+3. Ask questions about the selected image

 ### Web Search